 - Represented venture capital funds sued for alleged tortious interference with a contract involving their investments in a portfolio company, winning dismissal at the pleading stage (Eastern District of Pennsylvania)

 - Represented an investor who brought suit for breach of stock purchase agreements, obtaining a full recovery plus pre-judgment interest on summary judgment (Middle District of Pennsylvania)

 - Represented a limited liability company and its majority member in a declaratory judgment action concerning a former member’s claim for rescission of the agreement transferring his interest in the company.
 (New York State Supreme Court)

-- Represented the co-owners of a hotel in a dispute with their business partners concerning owner loans, personal guarantees, and capital contributions.
+- Represented the co-owners of a hotel in a dispute with their business partners concerning owner loans, personal guarantees and capital contributions.
 (New York State Supreme Court)

-- Obtained an early settlement of claims against a technology company involving a contract dispute with contractor (Southern District of New York)
+- Obtained an early settlement of claims against a technology company involving a contract dispute with a contractor (Southern District of New York)